crp3/challenge-crawler/README.md

 To access the bash console inside the container, once there, it is possible to just type

 `python main.py --print --save_json`, for example, and see the `machines.json` file there!

+## Testing

+To test this project, run

+`python -m unittest`

+To see all modules tested, run

+`python -m unittest -v`